 Calvin The Wonder Cat (b.
 June 1, 1994 – d.
 July 22, 2008)

-DH adopted Jumper a.k.a Calvin and his sister Monty a.k.a Annie (b.
+My husband adopted Jumper a.k.a Calvin and his sister Monty a.k.a Annie (b.
 June 1, 1994 – d.
-June, 2001) in July, 2005 from North Shore Animal League America (www.nsalamerica.org).
+June, 2001) in July, 1995 from North Shore Animal League America (www.nsalamerica.org).
 Calvin was born on ~June 1, 1994… A cat with the most impeccable table manners; generous with his affectionate head butts and love bites on one’s toes.
 We met for the first time November, 2001 in Cobble Hill, New York- a soft fluffy round tuxedo cat came to greet me while I sat on the couch.
-I wish I had the pleasure of getting to know Annie and Marcie (another of DH’s previous cats).
+I wish I had the pleasure of getting to know Annie and Marcie (another of my husband’s previous cats).

 Overall, Calvin’s health had been excellent ever since his adoption.
-2008 has been a very tough year, during which Calvin was diagnosed with melanoma.
+2008 had been a very tough year, during which Calvin was diagnosed with melanoma.

 I can’t stress enough that the best gift you can give to your pet is quality and timely veterinary care and enrolling in a pet medical insurance program.

 (This is an excerpt of a letter written to relatives)

 Our beloved Calvin passed away ~12:30am on July 22, 2008 after a courageous three-month battle with melanoma.
 His last moments were peaceful and in the presence of his family.
 To the very end he enjoyed his cat brush and got to spend a little time the previous evening out on the porch lapping up the outdoors air.
 Calvin will soon claim his place among the peonies in the yard he could never get enough of and will always be remembered as a truly sweet and wonderful companion.